 Then, run this command to get a certificate and have Certbot edit your Apache configuration automatically:

 Let’s Encrypt SSL certificates will get expired after 90 days of installation and you must renew them before it gets expired.
 If you have installed certificates using certbot then it must have already created a cronjob to auto-renew certificates:

 echo "0 0,12 * * * root python -c 'import random; import time; time.sleep(random.random() * 3600)' && /usr/local/bin/certbot-auto renew" | sudo tee -a /etc/crontab > /dev/null

 You should test your configuration at:

 Congratulations!
 You have successfully installed free SSL Certificates.
-Thanks for using this tutorial to install Let’s Encrypt SSL Certificates on CentOS 8 system.
+Thanks for using this tutorial to install Let’s Encrypt SSL Certificates on the CentOS Linux system.
 For additional help or useful information, we recommend you check the official Let’s Encrypt website.